Latinx Health Internship Program in Oaxaca

 The clinic handles urgent care cases like broken bones, lacerations, and accidents.
 More serious cases are stabilized and transferred to a nearby hospital.
 Students will shadow physicians and residents, and learn emergency room techniques and procedures during down times.

-Students will get the opportunity to travel to Puerto Escondido, a beach resort southwest of Oaxaca, for two weeks.
+Students will get the opportunity to travel to Puerto Escondido, a beach resort southwest of Oaxaca, for three weeks.
 While on excursion, students will attend various lectures, participate in clinical visits, learn about region-specific health concerns, and have evenings free for personal leisure.
 We anticipate several other excursions while the group is in Oaxaca.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.